 Not only that, you might be pleasantly surprised to find that one of the best foods for your teeth that I’m about to suggest below actually qualifies as “candy.”

-Check out the 5 super foods for your teeth below.
+Check out the five superfoods for your teeth below.
 When you’re done, check out my list of top 5 worst foods for your teeth, which also might surprise you since candy didn’t make the list.

 Dark chocolate (we’re talking about the 70% cacao stuff, not sugar-laden milk chocolate) is a superfood for the teeth due to a compound called CBH which was proven in animal tests to help harden tooth enamel, making your teeth less susceptible to tooth decay.
 In other words, dark chocolate may actually help prevent cavities!